-Android Jelly Bean said to be the successor to Ice Cream Sandwich [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Android Jelly Bean said to be the successor to Ice Cream Sandwich [UPDATED]Alex Wagner - Editorial Director of News and Content

 Despite the fact that the next major version of Android, code named Ice Cream Sandwich, has yet to hit the market, many have already begun eyeing the version of Google's mobile operating system that's due to follow ICS.
 Today some details on the "J" version of Android have emerged courtesy of a "trusted source" speaking with This is my next.
 According to the tipster, Jelly Bean will follow Ice Cream Sandwich in Google's Android naming scheme, although it's not yet known what version number Jelly Bean will sport.
 The source also claims that the "game-changing stuff" that was originally supposed to make it into ICS will now be included with Jelly Bean.
 There was no mention of what exactly that "game-changing stuff" consists of.